knz/shakespeare/docs/redlight.md

 are specified to occur separately over time, except for the 4th occurrence of `c` which can occur concurrently with `g`.

-In this script, the action letters `c`, `r` and `g` are not yet defined.
+In this script, the scene letters `c`, `r` and `g` are not yet defined.
 We do this by specifying these letters as follows:

 ```
 script
   ...
-  action . entails nop
-  action c entails :car
+  scene c entails for myroad: car
-  action r entails :red
+  scene r entails for mylight: red
-  action g entails :green
+  scene g entails for mylight: green
-  prompt ...
+  storyline ...
 end
 ```